 |Profit/loss per pig||+$125|

-If you go the organic route, you can increase the value of the pork even further.
+If you go the organic route, you can increase the pork’s value even further.

-Organic pork costs, on average, around $6.50 per lb, with bacon costing as much as $9.99, making raising pigs even more profitable.
+Organic pork costs, on average, around $6.50 per lb.
+Organic bacon can cost as much as $9.99.
+So, going organic is a wonderful way to make raising pigs even more profitable.

 Is It Cheaper to Buy a Whole Pig Than Raise One?

-Buying a whole pig already slaughtered will cost you around $875 but, as this covers all the slaughter costs, feed, cutting, and packaging, it works out to much the same as rearing your own, assuming you do your own slaughtering and cutting and your labor is free.
+Buying a whole pig already slaughtered will cost you around $875.
+Still, as this covers all the slaughter costs, feed, cutting, and packaging, it works out much the same as rearing your own.
+That’s assuming you do your own slaughtering and cutting and your labor is free.

 If you decide not to slaughter your pigs yourself, the $125 profit you gained will be quickly consumed by the cost of the slaughter and butchering.

-In other words, financially, there’s very little in it.
+In other words, financially, there’s very little in raising pigs for profit.

 Of course, if you buy a slaughtered pig, you’ll never experience the joys of going for a walk with a heavily pregnant sow or playing an (admittedly very short) game of tug-o-war with a young boar.

-On the other hand, you won’t have to think about Ms. Piggie frolicking in the field when you’re digging into a plate of pork chops!
+On the other hand, you won’t have to think about Ms. Piggie frolicking in the field while digging into a plate of pork chops!

 Is Breeding Piglets More Profitable Than Buying In?